 Endowment and Pension-Linked Mortgages are available for “Buy to Let Leaseback” properties for tax efficiency purposes.
 This is generally used by investors.

-It is also possible to post-finance work/renovation that has recently be done on a property or even a cash sale which is no older than 6 months.
+It is also possible to post-finance work/renovation that has recently been done on a property or even a cash sale which is no older than 6 months.

 The maximum Loan to Value (LTV) varies from one Bank to another but we can sometimes secure up to 100% of the purchase or valuation price for Domiciled buyers and up to 85% for Non-Resident buyers, excluding the Notary fees, Land Registry and Arrangement fees.
 The minimum loan amount is 50.000 €.